The Year in Review

 Words by Ben Salter, Course Leader

-The final year of the course enables students to focus their knowledge and understanding for the context of interior design as it relates to their future career plans.
-We have seen some important contemporary topics explored through their work such as inclusivity, urban wellbeing, and the promotion of the arts and multiculturalism in our communities.
+The final year of study enables students to focus their knowledge and understanding as it relates to their own individual career plans.
+We have seen some important issues explored through their work such as sustainability, inclusivity, the redefinition of the workplace and the promotion of the arts and multiculturalism in our communities.